JuneStepp/OneLauncher/README.md

 OneLauncher supports custom game settings folders through the `ddo.launcherconfig` and `lotro.launcherconfig` files located in their respective game install folders.
 Changing the value for `Product.DocumentFolder` will register the new folder with both OneLauncher and the game.
 Setting different directory names for the normal and preview versions of games allows for completely separate in-game settings and add-ons between them.
 The only exception is that add-on startup scripts installed on both versions of the game will run on both versions if enabled for one.

-## Custom WINE Prefix

-A custom WINE prefix can be used by changing the WINE prefix path in the advanced section of the WINE settings tab.
-ESYNC, FSYNC and DXVK will not be automatically enabled on the custom prefix and the shipped version of WINE will not be kept up to date.
-A different WINE executable can be specified in the settings if that is an issue.
-The easiest way to enable the built-in prefix again is by re-running the setup wizard.
-Please don't complain about the games not working if there are only issues with your custom config.

 # Development Install

 OneLauncher uses [Poetry](https://python-poetry.org) for dependency management.
 To get everything setup simply run `poetry install --no-root` in the root folder of the OneLauncher source code.